Halle Orchestra: Mozart! Immortal Mozart!

-The Bridgewater Hall, 31 October 2019
+The Bridgewater Hall, 13 February 2020

-Mozart and more, much more.
+Mozart and much, much more.

 Details of future Halle concerts can be found here.